raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 	--encoding,	-e		Encoding to use for output file

 Valid options are jpg, bmp, gif and png.
 Note that unaccelerated image types (gif, png, bmp) will take much longer to save than JPG which is hardware accelerated.
-Also note that the filename suffix is completely ignored when encoding a file.
+Also note that the filename suffix is completely ignored when deciding the encoding of a file.

 	--exif,		-x		EXIF tag to apply to captures (format as 'key=value')